 - Carports can be installed in existing parking lots – providing shading and protection to parked cars

-- Typically the installation costs are higher
+- Typically the installation cost is higher

 - Limits the use of the land